avinash-v/detectMachineGenText/README.md

   2. 'webtext.test.jsonl' contains 5000 records of human written text

 You can run the notebook on Anaconda Navigator.
-The packages needed to run the notebook are as follows: pandas, numpy, sklearn, math, matplotlib, seaborn, itertools, nltk
+The packages needed to run the notebook are as follows: pandas, numpy, sklearn, math, matplotlib, seaborn, itertools, nltk, jsonlines, keras